Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

-In principle, cluster assignments derived from both consistent or complementary representations should be similar, but dissimilar from superfluous representations.
-According to this fact, a soft cluster assignment similarity constraint is imposed here, which serves as a self-supervised signal to refine the differential learning of complementary and superfluous representations.
+In principle, cluster assignments derived from consistent or complementary representations should be similar, but dissimilar from superfluous representations.
+With this end in view, a soft cluster assignment similarity constraint is imposed here, serving as a self-supervised signal to refine the differential learning of complementary and superfluous representations.
 Specifically, we introduce the mean square error to measure the divergence between any two cluster assignment matrices.
 The similarity constraint loss is defined as: